danielscholl/iac-aks/README_archive.md

                   --query [].appId -otsv)
 ```

-#### Create a Container Registry
+## Create a Container Registry

-_The private Container Registry hosts images to be used by the cluster._
+This private Container Registry hosts images to be used by the cluster.

 ```powershell
 $Registry="registry$Unique"